kyma-project/kyma/docs/backup/04-01-install-velero.md

       namespace: "kyma-backup"
     ```

-2. Create an override secret containing the [required parameters](/components/backup/#configuration-configuration) for a chosen provider.
+2. Override the default configuration by creating a Secret containing the [required parameters](/components/backup/#configuration-configuration) for a chosen provider.

-    See the examples of override secrets:
+    See the examples of such Secrets:
     >**NOTE**: The values are provided in plain text only for illustrative purposes.
 Remember to set them as base64-encoded strings.
 For details on Kyma overrides, see the [this](/root/kyma/#configuration-helm-overrides-for-kyma-installation) document.

     <div tabs>